 Once you have all of the above components you can put them together to create your website.
 Back in 2009 when I created my site – I needed the assistance of a web programmer to put everything together.
 Today many hosting companies offer one-click installs which makes the process extremely easy.

 If you need further instruction on how to install — take a look at this post.
-It has a step-by-step tutorial on how to put it altogether through BlueHost.
+It has a step-by-step tutorial on how to put it all together through BlueHost.

 These websites also offer some good tutorials if you need more instruction:

 When I launched my blog, I hired a graphic designer to create a custom theme for me, and while I love my design — it was pricey.
 If I had to do it all over again, I would use Bluehost with their 1-2-3 easy upload and a template from either Thesis or StudioPress.
 Not only are these templates affordable, but they look great, and they’re easy to modify.